olasmart18/alx-pre_course/0x01-git/README.md

-this is my first commit , so cool
+what can you say to my first commit , so cool